-NCC Group is committed to fully investigating and resolving complaints relating to the CBPR and PRP Certification process.
+NCC Group is committed to fully investigate and resolve complaints related to the CBPR and PRP Certification process.
 The complainant is notified of the outcomes of the tests unless they request otherwise.
-If verbal complaints are made, staff will request that written correspondence is sent by the complainant to the Privacy Practice Director confirming the complaint to enable the QA Manager to investigate further.
+If verbal complaints are made, staff will request written correspondence is sent by the complainant to the Privacy Practice Director confirming the complaint to enable the QA Manager to investigate further.